-Online surge, lines mark start of Black Friday sales
+Black Friday U.S. shoppers brave cold, long lines in hunt for deals

 About 38 percent of American consumers plan to shop on Black Friday this year, and six in 10 of those shoppers anticipate making at least half of their holiday purchases on that day, a Reuters/Ipsos poll showed last week.

-Additional reporting by Melissa Fares, Shannon Stapleton in Long Island and Chriss Swaney in Pittsburgh; Siddharth Cavale in Bangalore; editing by Patrick Graham and Saumyadeb Chakrabarty
+Additional reporting by Melissa Fares, Shannon Stapleton in Long Island and Chriss Swaney in Pittsburgh; Siddharth Cavale in Bangalore; Writing by Nick Zieminski; editing by Patrick Graham, Saumyadeb Chakrabarty and Susan Thomas